iMahesh/webdev/README.md

 #Mongoose
-        *is an elegant object modelin for nodejs mongodb *refer Databases/cats.js for setup and config
+        *is an elegant object modelin for nodejs mongodb *refer Databases/cats.js for setup and config From the command line, run:

+cd ~
+./mongod --repair
+If you're still having trouble then you may need to use the --repairpath <path> option, you can read about how it works here: https://docs.mongodb.com/manual/reference/command/repairDatabase/#behavior

 #RESTful Routes
 Representational State Transfer: Mainly for CRUD